psaikido/hugle.uk/content/prose/thesium/090-renaissance.md

 grasped at ideas that might rescue him from this nadir in his life.
 Suddenly he was roused from his ruminations as the scientist raised his voice.

-"All these years the Neemian authority has been telling us LIES!
+"This religion may be GOOD, but is not TRUE!
+All these years the Neemian authority has been telling us LIES!
 Neemianism is built on a LIE!"

 Everyone sprang to their feet shouting "Yes!
 Yes!", everyone but him.
 The clamour gradually died down and all eyes were fastened upon him.
 Glancing up at